-The human resources Ph.D. program at Illinois will provide an invaluable depth of knowledge to begin an academic career in employment relations.
+The human resources and industrial relations Ph.D. program at Illinois will provide an invaluable depth of knowledge to begin an academic career in employment relations.

 Do you enjoy independent research and working in small groups to discover and communicate new ideas?
 Do you possess an intellectual curiosity about relationships involving:

 - Employee ability, skill, motivation, functional and dysfunctional behaviors, and job performance and satisfaction

 - Work practices and organizational performance (based on financial and market indicators, social responsibility)

 - Human resource practices and their connections with performance

 - Government regulation of employment practices

 - Labor markets, both inside and outside the firm, and their impacts on careers